| Water

 two very important properties.
 Water

-A water molecule is formed when two atoms of hydrogen bond covalently with an
+is a polar molecule A water molecule is formed when two atoms of hydrogen bond covalently with an

 atom of oxygen.
 In a covalent bond electrons are shared between atoms.
 In water